 80% of European cyclists say they are worried about bicycle theft.

 Bicycle theft: a scourge for the democratisation of cycling

 Each year, an estimated 2.9 million bicycles are stolen in Europe, according to several national studies and figures reported by local police.
 900,000 bicycles are stolen in the Netherlands, 686,000 in the UK, 600,000 in Germany, 400,000 in France and 100,000 in Denmark and Belgium (source: Vélo Perdu).

 - After a theft, only 5% of bikes are returned to their owners

 - 66% of cyclists say they use their bikes less

 - 25% of them even say they are giving up cycling as a means of transport

 - 20% of cyclists buy a cheaper and/or second-hand bike

 The impact of bicycle theft on the widespread use of bicycles is considerable.
-Despite numerous initiatives such as the marking of bicycles or the introduction of secure parking solutions in cities, predictions for the coming years do not indicate any reduction in the number of bicycle thefts.
+Despite numerous initiatives such as the marking of bicycles or the introduction of secure parking solutions in cities, predictions for the future years do not indicate any reduction in the number of bicycle thefts.
 On the contrary, the resale attractiveness of high-value bicycles combined with the shortages of e-bikes driven by the pandemic will be the main causes of theft in the coming years.
-The cycle industry must offer real solutions against theft to encourage the democratisation of cycling.
-How to protect your electric bike from thieves?
+The cycle industry must offer intelligent theft protection theft to encourage the democratization of cycling.
+Bike providers, how to protect your electric bike from thieves?

 Only the connected bike or smartbike offers a complete anti-theft system from deterrence to return, to meet cyclists’ expectations and provide effective security for e-bikes.